 Too many yeast in the intestines lead to a number of problems in Lyme disease.
 Here are a few.

 There is not a useful diagnostic blood test or stool test for yeast overgrowth.
 While some may test for antibodies in the blood to intestinal yeast.
 Yeast antibodies are common even when yeast are in balance.
 In addition, it is normal to have stool cultures grow yeast; so a culture does not indicate if yeast are in excess.
-For this reason, yeast are diagnosed using our yeast screening questionnaire.
+For this reason, yeast are diagnosed using a yeast screening questionnaire.
 This questionnaire evaluates for the possibility of yeast overgrowth based on yeast overgrowth risk factors and intensity of symptoms.
 In general, based on my experience, people benefit from treatment if the score is 140 or higher.

 Often before antibiotics are started in a Lyme disease treatment it is essential to treat yeast.
 Doing so can limit the severity of Herxheimer die-off reactions from treating Lyme.
 This is because removing yeast removes one source of inflammatory cytokine excess.